Projects

 Fully Transparent

 Every piece of injected context is logged and auditable.
 You can see exactly what Sulci told your AI, when, and why.
-No black boxes.

 Stop re-explaining yourself.